 Moveable feast begins at sunset

 We are also aware that Muslims fast from sunrise to sunset during Ramadan and have a bit of a blowout after sundown.
-As it happens, Muslims probably consume more during Ramadan than at any other time.
+As it happens, Muslims probably eat more during Ramadan than at any other time.
 A lot of sheep-meat is consumed, especially during Eid al-Fitr, the last day of Ramadan.

 ’Religion of works’ is deeply spiritual